 I’m proud of you!

 You are a wonderful girl, Michal.
-You are strong and tenacious, and you have high demands both of your environment and of yourself.
+You are strong and tenacious, and you have high demands both of those around you and of yourself.
 I saw how you succeeded in maintaining a routine this year, even when the routine seemed so non-routine.
 I see the way you do things, your will, and your successes, and I am delighted.
 I know that you have the skills, abilities, and emotional strength to cope with any change, any obstacle, and any period of challenge in the future as well.

 Michali, you are funny, attentive, caring, and smart.
 Believe in yourself.
 I believe in you.